Private cloud deployment

 - Example:

-- Memory Limits: Maximum memory allocation (e.g.,
+- Memory Limits: Maximum memory allocation (for example,

 512Mi,1Gi,2Gi)- Example: